clement-garrigou/CasGuardBundle/README.md

 CAS_LOGIN_TARGET=https://server.univ-lille3.fr # Redirect path after login (when use anonymous mode) CAS_LOGOUT_TARGET=https://ent-test.univ-lille3.fr    # Redirect path after logout CAS_FORCE=true                       # Allows cas check mode and not force, user : __NO_USER__ if not connected (If force false, Single sign out cant work).
 CAS_GATEWAY=true                     # Gateway mode (for use the mode gateway of the Cas Server) set to false if you use micro-services or apis rest.
+PROXY=                               # Set the proxy to use for the upcoming curl request
 ###< l3/cas-guard-bundle ###
 ...
 ```